kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/getusermedia/intro/en/index.md

 propriety environment nor have they gained widespread adoption.

 The real problem is that the web's security model is *very* different from native world.
-For example, I may not want every Joe Shmoe web site to have random access to my video camera!
+For example, I probably don't want every Joe Shmoe web site to have random access to my video camera.
 It's a tough problem to get right.

 Bridging frameworks like [PhoneGap](http://phonegap.com/) have helped push the boundary, but they're a start and a temporary solution to an underlying problem.
 To make web